Explore printing, table relations and composition, roles and rights management, triggers, and connecting to Integromat

-In this chapter, our focus will shift on unexplored features and how you can leverage your new skills to get the most out of Ninox.
+In this section, we focus on unexplored features and leveraging your new skills to get the most out of Ninox.

-Tables within Ninox can be viewed as either a PDF or as a web page (HTML format) for printing.
-Let’s have a look at how to do this.
+View tables as either a PDF or as a web page (HTML format) for printing.

 After changing the printing option to HTML, you can proceed to viewing the table on a web page and then printing it.

-…and then right-click on the web page and select Print… (this process may differ based on your browser and/or operating system—Windows 10 using Chrome is shown here).
+Next, right-click on the web page and select Print… This process may differ based on your browser and/or operating system—Windows 10 using Chrome is shown below.

 In addition to printing tables, you can also print one or more individual records.
-This is done by using the Print icon when viewing a table.
-Let’s do a walkthrough of this process together.
+To print records, click the Print icon when viewing a table.

 The first step is to look at how to select records.
 There is a slight difference between an active record row and a selected record row:

 Why is this important?
 Ninox uses your selections to present printing options for you.
 Let’s do a quick print, then look at our options in more detail.

 Start by making one row active—select a row and it turns blue—and then click the Print icon: